 No list of interesting facts about Krakow and the city’s unique cultural heritage would be complete without a mention of Kazimierz.

-Of Krakow’s seven synagogues, six are in Kazimierz, the city’s Jewish Quarter, and one of the historic hubs of Jewish life in Eastern Europe.
+Of Krakow’s seven synagogues, six are in Kazimierz, the city’s Jewish Quarter, and one of the historic hubs of Jewish life in Europe.
 For centuries, the city remained separate from Krakow until its integration in the eighteenth century, with many of its homes decorated with the Star of David, and continued to be distinctly Jewish until the Nazi invasion of Poland.

 However, the historical and cultural legacy of Kazimierz as a center of Polish and Jewish life has remained, so much so that Steven Spielberg shot most of Schindler’s List in the city despite most of the events on which it is based taking place elsewhere.
 Further helping Kazimierz reclaim and preserve its Jewish identity is its Jewish Cultural Festival, begun in 1988, a nine-day celebration of Jewish cuisine, music, culture, art, and life from around the Diaspora.